RushabhaB/learnedUpdateRule_SBL/README.md

-# learnedUpdateRule_SBL
-Learning a superior iterative update rule for SBL via data.
+# A Structured Neural Network Approach for Learning Improved Iterative Algorithms for SBL